-The Montreal fitness scene has something for everyone of every budget and taste, from tried and tested fitness centres to the latest trends in group exercise to gentle low-impact mind-and-body workouts like tai chi.
+The Montreal fitness scene has something for everyone of every budget and taste, from tried and tested fitness centers to the latest trends in group exercise to gentle low-impact mind-and-body workouts like tai chi.

 Keep reading to find the best gyms in Montreal, discover what exercise trends are hot right now, check out one of Canada's largest extreme sports centres, get a workout for your mind and most of all, get healthy.